- Federal Income Tax Rates:

 - Start with your Adjusted Gross Income and subtract allowable itemized deductions.
-Allowable itemized deductions include Medical expenses above 10% of your AGI, Mortgage interest paid (with limits on equity lines of credit not used for home improvements), gifts to charity and casualty / theft loss.
-The allowed itemized deductions are not subject to the Pease income phaseout.
+Allowable itemized deductions include Medical expenses above 10% of your AGI, Mortgage interest paid (with limits on equity lines of credit not used for home improvements) and gifts to charity.

 - Subtract any taxable refunds or credits of state and local taxes (line 21 of your 1040).